CN

 Research

-1. Molecular Computing with Protein Circuits.
-We design protein-based circuits that programmably and robustly carry out computations both inside and outside of cells, enabling one to predictably control cell functions.
-Circuit components are proteins designed from scratch using Rosetta, which allows full customization of their functionalities at the single molecule level.
+1. Molecular Computing with Protein Circuits: We design protein circuits that can programmably and robustly carry out computations both inside and outside of cells.
+Such circuits allow one to predictably control cell functions.
+Circuit components are proteins designed from scratch or optimized from existing ones, which enables full customization of their functionalities at the single molecule level.

 Representative Publications